Guerrero hits go-ahead triple in 7th, Jays beat Yankees 5-4

 TRAINER’S ROOM

-Yankees: INF Gleyber Torres (core injury) hit on the field and took grounders before the game, then flashed a thumbs-up to manager Aaron Boone as he walked off the field.
-Torres has missed four straight. … RHP Jonathan Holder (right shoulder) was placed on the 10-day injured list, retroactive to Aug.
+Yankees: INF Gleyber Torres (core injury) hit on the field and took grounders before the game, then flashed a thumbs-up to Boone as he exited.
+Torres has missed four straight.
+Boone said Torres might return Sunday. … RHP Jonathan Holder (right shoulder) was placed on the 10-day injured list, retroactive to Aug.
 7. Holder will undergo an MRI when the team returns home Monday.
 “Hopefully it’s something that’s a little shorter term but he’s definitely got some impingement in there,” Boone said.
 The Yankees recalled LHP Stephen Tarpley from Triple-A to replace Holder.
 Tarpley walked four in 2 1/3 innings. … RHP Jonathan Loaisiga (shoulder) threw 48 pitches over three shutout innings at Triple-A Friday.
 “That’s really encouraging,” Boone said.
-“He could potentially become an option for us some point this coming week.” … LHP CC Sabathia (right knee) will throw a bullpen Sunday , Boone said. … OF Giancarlo Stanton (right knee) continues to hit off the tee and throw, but has yet to ramp up his activity.
+“He could potentially become an option for us some point this coming week.” … LHP CC Sabathia (right knee) will throw a bullpen Sunday, Boone said. … OF Giancarlo Stanton (right knee) continues to hit off the tee and throw, but has yet to ramp up his activity.
 “I know he’s been doing a lot of agility-type stuff, strengthening-type stuff and he’s responded pretty well to that,” Boone said.

-Blue Jays: RHP John Axford had season-ending elbow surgery Thursday.
+Blue Jays: RHP Ken Giles (elbow) was unavailable and may need to go on the injured list, Montoyo said after the game. … RHP John Axford had season-ending elbow surgery Thursday.
 Axford did not pitch for Toronto this season.

 ROSTER REPORT